 16. The Colossal Statue Of Augustus

 Today, Instagram allows us to immortalize ourselves by adding photos for everyone to see.
-Sculptures was the Instagram of the Ancients.
+Sculptures were the Instagram of the ancients.

 Octavianus Augustus was the first and arguably one of the most important Ancient, Roman Emperors.
 He created the Pax Romana ( Roman peace) after a century of strife and turmoil.
 He lived to the ripe, old age of 75 and was also Emperor during the early years of Jesus.